-Anthropology is the study of humankind, our origins, forms of social organizations and different ways of interaction across cultures and environment.
+Anthropology is the study of humankind, our origins, forms of social organisations and different ways of interaction across cultures and environments.

-- Gain deep understanding of human society, contemporary cultural & ethnic differences
+- Gain a deep understanding of human society, contemporary cultural & ethnic differences

-- Learn people’s perspective in social, political & economic context
+- Learn people’s perspectives in social, political & economic context

 - Have transferable skills such as communication, problem-solving & team-working